shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Singer – Howling isn’t merely practical, but also an art form.
 Wolf singers can sing far and wide, inspiring all who hear with songs about loyalty, family, and the moon god.

 Hunter – Wolves are carnivores, and someone has to go get the meat.
 Hunters track down their prey with Hindsight, catch up to them with their speed, and bring back their prey to share with their family.

+Bounty Hunter – Show them a picture of the target, and they’ll have them hunted down within a day—dead or alive.
+Wolves are the most feared bounty hunters alive.

 # Deer